dist-svc/dsf-proto/data-structures/options.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-## Expiry
+## Expiry/Until

-A timestamp at which the page should expire as a 64-bit little-endian uint representing milliseconds from the unix epoc.
+A timestamp at which the page should expire, or the until field for a time-bounded request.

+Encoded as a 64-bit little-endian uint representing milliseconds from the unix epoc

 ```text
  0                   1                   2                   3